amomen9/SQLServer-DBA-Tools/README.md

 <dt>1. sp_restore_latest_backups</dt>
   <br/>
-	<dd> Effortlessly restore backups in a folder tree (no matter how deep they are) to whatever point in time or to the latest log backup available, on an instance, either from scratch or replace the existing one.</dd>
+	<dd> Effortlessly probe for backup files within a folder recursively and restore and restore the ones that you want to whatever point in time or to the latest log backup available, on an instance, either from scratch or to replace the existing one.</dd>
 	<dd>
-	The idea of this script comes from my SQL Server professor P.Aghasadeghi (http://fad.ir/Teacher/Details/10).
+	The idea for this script comes from my SQL Server professor P.Aghasadeghi (http://fad.ir/Teacher/Details/10).
 This stored procedure restores the latest backups from backup files accessible to the server.
-As the server is not the original producer of these backups, there will be no records of these backups in msdb.
-The records can be imported from the original server anyways but there would be some complications.
-This script probes recursively inside the provided directory, extracts all the full or read-write backup files, and optionally probes for log backups for point in time recovery or restoring to a later moment than the last full backup, reads the database name and backup dates from these files and restores the latest backup of every found database within the given criteria.
+As the server is not the original producer of these backups, there will be no records of these backups in MSDB.
+The records can be imported from the original server anyway but there would be some complications.
+This script probes recursively inside the provided directory, extracts all the full or read-write backup files, and optionally probes for log backups for point-in-time recovery or restoring to a later moment than the last full backup, reads the database name and backup dates from these files and restores the latest backup of every found database within the given criteria.
 If the database already exists, a tail of log backup can be taken first.
-Sample Standard Output of the execution is within sp_restore_latest_backups directory.
+Sample Standard Output of the execution is within the sp_restore_latest_backups directory.
 	</dd>
 	<dd><b>Applications:</b></dd>
 	<dd>1.
-Automation of the restoring the backups on the development or staging servers and carrying out the post-restore operations automatically like changing the recovery model, setting the database as read-only, shrinking database files, granting high permissions to every user of the database, rebuilding log file, etc.</dd>
+Automation of restoring the backups on the development or staging servers and carrying out the post-restore operations automatically like changing the recovery model, setting the database as read-only, shrinking database files, granting high permissions to every user of the database, rebuilding log file, etc.</dd>
 	<dd>2.
 Granting execute access on this SP to senior developers on the development instances, so that they can renew or PITR their databases whenever they require without the need for DBAs' intervention or their direct access to the backup files/repository.</dd>
 	<dd>3.
 Keep history and track of who restored what database, when, which backup, to what point in time, other restore details, etc. </dd>
 	<dd><b>Example:</b></dd>